watchexec/cargo-watch/README.md

 Cargo commands (-x) are always executed before shell commands (-s).

-By default, your entire project is watched, except for the target/ folder, and your .gitignore files are used to filter paths.
+By default, your entire project is watched, except for the target/ and .git/ folders, and your .gitignore files are used to filter paths.
 ```

 ## Contributing